 - Judson High School

 How Does Upward Bound Work?

-If selected for participation in Upward Bound, students and their parents or guardians must make a commitment for the participant to make satisfactory academic progress, actively participate in the program each academic year and summer session, and remain in the program until the completion of the bridge summer following high school graduation.
+If selected for participation in Upward Bound, participants and their parents or guardians must make a commitment for the participant to make satisfactory academic progress.
+Participants must actively participate in the following program sessions:

 Academic Year Sessions